EvidentSecurity/esp-sdk-ruby/docs/CustomSignatureResultsApi.md

 language = "language_example" # String | The language of the definition.
 Valid values are ruby, javascript

 opts = {
-  region_id: 56, # Integer | ID of the region the code should run for.
-Required if region is not supplied.
+  include: "include_example", # String | Related objects that can be included in the response:  external_account, region, definition See Including Objects for more information.
   region: "region_example", # String | Code of the region the result code should run for.
 Ex: us-east-1.
 This can be sent instead of region_id
-  include: "include_example" # String | Related objects that can be included in the response:  external_account, region, definition See Including Objects for more information.
+  region_id: 56 # Integer | ID of the region the code should run for.
+Required if region is not supplied.
 }

 begin